AlghaPorthos/alghaporthos.github.io/README.md

 This homepage is the academic homepage of Porthos Gaa-Lok Fu.

+Porthos Gaa-Lok Fu is an undergraduate student from Central South University, currently majored in Mechanical Engineering with Transportation.
+His research interest is in deep learning, computer vision, and solving VQA tasks.

 ## 1. Education Background

 ### 1.1.
 Central South University 2022 - present (expected: 2026)